 Chlorine Stabilizer 30 – 50 ppm

-Algaecides – Algaecides are used to kill and prevent Algae from growing in the pool or spa.
-The most common algae is floating green algae.
-However there is also black and yellow/mustard algae.
+ALGAECIDES – are used to kill and prevent Algae from growing in the pool or spa.
+The most common algae are floating green algae.
+However, there is also black and yellow/mustard algae.
 It is important to use the proper algaecide to treat the type of algae your pool may have.

 360 Multimedia, LLC